SangchoKim/SantosTrack/DesignPattern/JavaScript/Observer.md

 #Observer Pattern

-> It gives you a subscription model where you subscribe to an event and when that event occurs, you will get a notification..
+> It gives you a subscription model where you subscribe to an event and when that event occurs, you will get a notification.

 ```javaScript